Bliss (1995 TV series)

 Bliss is a British television science thriller series first broadcast on 11 October 1995.
-It ran for a total of five episodes on ITV1.
+It ran for a total of five episodes on ITV.
 The series starred Simon Shepherd as Dr. Sam Bliss, a medical research scientist based at Cambridge University, and widowed father-of-two, who often finds himself investigating bizarre and unexplained deaths, with the help of his assistant, Dr. Melanie Kilpatrick (Sian Webber).
 Initially broadcast as a single stand-alone pilot episode in 1995, Bliss spawned a run of four episodes, which followed in 1997.

 The initial pilot was directed by Marc Evans and written by novelist Michael Stewart.
 Jonathan Hyde, Reece Dinsdale and Jennifer Hilary co-starred in the pilot, alongside Sarah Smart and Zoë Hart, who later reprised their roles for the series.
 The initial pilot drew a viewing audience of approximately 10 million, while viewing figures for the series averaged around 7 million.
 In 2000, both the pilot episode and series were released on VHS via Carlton Television.
 Neither the pilot episode, nor the series, have been released on DVD.